niksingh710/nvim/Readme.md

 ## 🗒️NOTE

-As i have COPILOT access i have added it as a plugin in [list.lua](./nvim/lua/niksingh710/list.lua) if you want to disable it comment it out in thae file
+As i have COPILOT access i have added it as a plugin in [list.lua](./nvim/lua/niksingh710/list.lua) if you want to disable it comment it out in that file